Matthias84/cleanship/doc/index.rst

 .. note::
   Currently we port only existing features, while avoiding old bottlenecks.
-  New features will be introduced starting with version 0.3.
+  New features will be introduced starting with version `0.3 (*IX*) <https://github.com/Matthias84/cleanship/milestones>`_

 .. note::
    This version is a preview with a lot of limitations:
      - frontend UI not polished
      - read-only API
      - some performance issues
      - hardcoded settings

 .. warning::
   Currently **alpha** , so expect that we will break your installation / data / modules / ... !

   Migrations will cause data lost!

 Features